byhow/matters-forum/README.md

 When the users first access the page, they will see a hackernews-esque interface with page limit of `15` posts.
 The `More` button at the bottom will run the next page of posts.
 Some of the title may not load because I was using a free IPFS gateway, which is very unstable to public access.
 Things should work smoothly if switched over to the paid plans.

-Once you click on the title of the post, it will lead you to the destinated IPFS content, just like the hackernews interface.
+Once you click on the title of the post, it will lead you to the destined IPFS content, just like the hackernews interface.
 Clicking on `<> comments` will lead you to the items page, which you would be able to write a reply if you connect your wallet to this app.
 You can also see others reply there.

 There are 3 main routes to this app: